Ed Norton’s Production Company Is Being Sued After Death On Set

 Production for Motherless Brooklyn paused all filming for an entire week, following Davidson’s death; however, the project has since continued shooting.
 Motherless Brooklyn stars Edward Norton, Willem Dafoe, Bruce Willis, and Alex Baldwin.
 The film is both written and directed by Edward Norton.

-Other deaths and accidents have occurred on sets for various films and other form of production, mostly being related to action sequences and major blockbuster movies.
-Most recently, a stunt double, SJ Harris, had a motorcycle accident in the filming process of Deadpool 2, and she did in fact die from her injuries.
+Other deaths and accidents have occurred on sets for various films and other forms of production, mostly being related to action sequences and major blockbuster movies.
+Most recently, a stunt double, SJ Harris, had a motorcycle accident in the filming process of Deadpool 2, and she died from her injuries.
 Deadpool 2 was dedicated in memory of SJ.